 Rolex really began its life in making dive watches with Panerai.
 True enough, early Panerai watches contain Rolex movements, and for a while in the 1930s, the Swiss and Italian companies worked together on military dive watches based on Panerai asking Rolex to help it produce timepieces for the Italian Navy.
 Rolex learned from this experience but it was not until the 1950s that Rolex would release its own dive watch.
 The original Rolex Submariner began a long era of experimentation and improvement.
 The original ref.
 6204 was produced for a year or less, and even that same year a few other versions of the Rolex Submariner were being produced or planned.
 In fact, for most of its early life, the Rolex Submariner went through an intense series of not only evolutionary steps, but also design experimentation.
 This has led to an extremely rich area for collectors because so many versions existed early on in the model’s history.

-Today in 2013 the Submariner is sized at 40mm wide, which is no larger than medium by most watch standards.
-The original 1953 Submariner was just 37mm wide.
+Today in 2013 the Rolex Submariner is sized at 40mm wide, which is no larger than medium by most watch standards.
+The original 1953 Rolex Submariner was just 37mm wide.
 It was also water resistant to just 100 meters.
-Rolex quickly increased that to near 200 meters and today the Submariner is known by everyone to be water resistant to 300 meters.
-As a dive watch the original Submariner has a rotating dive-style timing bezel as well as the iconic case shape that has more or less been represented by all the Submariner models that came after it.
+Rolex quickly increased that to near 200 meters and today the Rolex Submariner is known by everyone to be water resistant to 300 meters.
+As a dive watch, the original Rolex Submariner has a rotating dive-style timing bezel as well as the iconic case shape that has more or less been represented by all the Rolex Submariner models that came after it.